ArkoseLabs/packer-github-actions/README.md

 # GitHub Action: Packer

 ## This fork of [packer-github-actions](https://github.com/operatehappy/packer-github-actions) replaces the dockerfile to be based on Ubuntu and installs Packer, Ansible and other dependancies.
-The action now enables the use of the Ansible provider in your Packer builds.
+The action now enables the use of the Ansible provisioner in your Packer builds.

 > GitHub Action for running Packer [commands](https://packer.io/docs/commands/index.html).